xkball/XorLib/README.md

 ## Getting start

-Not yet uploaded to any mevan.
+Not yet uploaded to any maven.

 ```build.gradle
 dependencies {